code-cs/image-website/README.md

 # image-website#
-a simple website for images
+a simple website for images, it does support below browsers

 -moz-     /* Firefox and other browsers using Mozilla's browser engine */ -webkit-  /* Safari, Chrome and browsers using the Webkit engine */